UI-Research/python-at-urban/site/content/installation.md

 - `conda install package-name`

 ## Running Code Interactively
-To run Python code in Quarto notebooks or IPython notebooks (.ipynb files), we recommend installing the Jupyter package.
+To run Python code in Quarto notebooks or IPython notebooks (.ipynb files), we recommend installing the ipykernel package.
 You can do this by running `pip install ipykernel` from the command line.)

 We also recommend installing the following from the `Extensions` section of VS Code:
 - Python